A Comprehensive Guide To Virginia EV Tax Credits, Rebates & Charging Incentives

 One of the other perks of driving an electric vehicle in Virginia is that, as zero-emission vehicles, EV owners are exempt state’s emissions inspection program.
 This means EV owners can save money on registration renewal costs, adding another financial benefit to going electric.

-Virginia EV Charger Rebates
+Virginia EV Charger Rebates and Tax Credits

 Dominion Energy offers a $125 incentive for residential customers who purchase a qualifying Level 2 EV charger and enroll in the utility’s managed charging program.
 This program not only reduces the upfront cost but also promotes efficient energy use.